plusjade/nilclass.com/README.md

 }
 ```

-- **diagramStep** - The name of the step.
+- **diagramState** - The name of the state.
 This is used as an id for reference within the content file.
 - **actions** - Actions to carry out in order to build the actual diagram. (add/delete items).
 - **positions** - The `x,y` coordinate positions for each item.
 Positions need only be specified for _changes_ in position.